Am I the only one? How common is a sore throat?

 Sore throats summarised

 Yes.
 Most sore throats are caused by viruses which infect the lining of the throat.
-The most common cause of sore throats are the viruses that cause the common cold (rhinoviruses).
-Because colds and flu can be passed from person to person from hand to mouth or by inhaling viral particles from the air, hand hygiene is an important part of helping prevent and avoid sore throats.
-Sometimes a sore throat is caused by allergy or the environment.
+The most common cause of sore throats are the viruses that cause the common cold (rhinoviruses) and the flu (influenza virus).
+Because colds and flu can be passed from person to person, from hands to mouth or by inhaling viral particles from the air, hand hygiene or mask wearing can be an important part of helping prevent and avoid sore throats.
+Sometimes, however, a sore throat is caused by allergy or the environment.

 Rather than eating or drinking specific things, try to stay hydrated by drinking plenty of cool or warm fluids (like a good old cup of tea).
 You can also try eating cool, soft foods (think ice cream or frozen fruit like watermelon) when you have a sore throat.

-Throat pain has been reported by people with heatburn.
-You should see your doctor if you experience symptoms of a sore throat and heartburn or indigestion.
+Throat pain has been reported by people with gastric reflux or heatburn.
+In particular, some people with reflux report feeling a burning sensation, a feeling of tightness or like they have a lump in their throat.
+You should see your doctor if you experience symptoms of a sore throat and reflux.

 At first, a sore throat may not look like much but feel more dry, scratchy or even tickly as the virus infects and destroys healthy cells in the lining of your throat.
 When your immune system starts to fight the infection, the cardinal signs of inflammation, such as redness, swelling/inflammation in your throat may be visible if you look in a mirror.